Old AM Radio Broadcasts Are A Comforting Way To Fall Asleep

 AM radio, as it was, was killed by technology and better alternatives.
 It’s hard to see a scenario where it would ever come back.

-Fifty years ago, there were no white noise machines; there were no smartphones, there wasn’t this feeling of always being connected.
+Fifty years ago, there were no white noise machines; there were no smartphones, and there wasn’t this feeling of always being connected.
 There were these men and women with their funny twists of phrase excited about the news, the music, and the town.
 They were called disc jockeys.
 The best of them made a lot of money in large market radio stations or were syndicated nationally and internationally.
 Some even did voiceover work in Hollywood and cartoons and made still more money.
 Or they were famous for being famous appearing on game shows.
 They were more often local celebrities who’d appear when a local business opened up giving away bumper stickers with the station’s call sign on it.
 They’d talk about the “prize patrol.”

 Over the years, this became less common.
 Disc jockeys were outsourced.
 Most disc jockeys got paid poorly.
 Radio station owners found there were plenty of people willing to hang out, listen to music, and who loved to talk.
 Most of them didn’t have that indescribable “star power” that someone like Wolfman Jack, Arnie Ginsburg, or Casey Kasem did.